xalpha/csv/README.md

 This is a simple header only c++ class for parsing CSV (comma separated values) files.

-It is not designed for speed but ease of use.
-It assumes the CVS file is arranged as a table with a header line.
+**csv** is designed for simple IO to and from csv files.
+All methods are only taylored for IO and this class is not designed to serve as a data container.
+All entries are stored as strings.
+The representation of the data is assumed and enforced as a table with one header line.